Ultivit™ Kids (60)

 Micronutrients are required for the integrity and optimal functioning of the immune system.
 Children with subclinical deficiency of micronutrients are more vulnerable to develop frequent and more severe common day-to-day infections thus triggering a vicious cycle of undernutrition and recurrent infections.

-A number of micronutrients are required for optimal physical growth and neuromotor development.
+Micronutrients are required for optimal physical growth and neuromotor development.

-The first 3 years of life are most crucial and vulnerable to the hazards of undernutrition.
+The first 3 years of life are most crucial, and children are vulnerable to the hazards of undernutrition.
 All efforts should be made so that preschool children are given a balanced and nutritious home-based diet.
 However, it has been shown that it is not possible to meet 100% requirements of recommended dietary allowances (RDA’s) of micronutrients from dietary sources alone and most preschool children need administration of nutritional supplements to optimize their genetic potential for physical growth and mental development.
 (1)

 Ultivit™ Kids contains: